viamrobotics/docs/docs/get-started/collect-data.md

 {{% /expand%}}
 {{< expand "Step 3: Configure a board" >}}

-Most sensors need to be wired to the pins of SBC such as a [Raspberry Pi](/components/board/pi/).
+Most sensors need to be wired to the pins of a SBC such as a [Raspberry Pi](/components/board/pi/).

 If you are not using a single-board computer (SBC), move on to step 4.